kwedwick/P1-Restaurant-Reviews/P1-requirements.md

 - add a new user - done
 - ability to search user as admin - done
 - display details of a restaurant for user
-- add reviews to a restaurant as a user
+- add reviews to a restaurant as a user - done
-- view details of restaurants as a user
+- view details of restaurants as a user - done
-- view reviews of restaurants as a user
+- view reviews of restaurants as a user - done
-- calculate reviews’ average rating for each restaurant
+- calculate reviews’ average rating for each restaurant - done
-- search restaurant (by name, rating, zip code, etc.)
+- search restaurant (by name, rating, zip code, etc.) - done

 ### models